 - Simplified selection of investments appropriate for participants

-Another popular auto-feature, automatic escalation, can help plan participants slowly and consistently increase their contribution rates until they meet a predetermined level.
-It is growing in usage, with about 65 percent of plans with auto-enrollment also having auto-escalation, according to the Plan Sponsor Council of America.
+Another popular auto-feature, automatic contribution escalation, can help plan participants slowly and consistently increase their contribution rates until they meet a predetermined level.
+This feature is growing in usage, with about 66 percent of plans with auto-enrollment also using auto-escalation, according to Vanguard.

 How it works.
-Auto-escalation plan features allow plan sponsors to choose any initial default contribution rate for their automatic contribution-escalation programs.
-While most plans adopt a 1-percent annual increase, there is no requirement to use that amount.
+Auto-escalation features allow plan sponsors to choose any initial default contribution rate for their automatic contribution-escalation programs.
+While most plans adopt a 1 percent annual increase, there is no requirement to use that amount.
 Plan sponsors are free to use a higher step-up percentage or to step up the rate on a more or less frequent basis.

 Benefits.
-Much like auto-enrollment, automatic escalation has a very low opt-out rate, with the vast majority of participants staying in the program.
 This feature helps employees reach a healthy savings rate (e.g., 10 percent to 15 percent) earlier in their careers and puts them in a better position to retire at a “normal” retirement age.
 When older employees are able to retire on time, employers may benefit in the following ways:

 - Lower health care costs: Insurance costs for an older workforce are higher than for a younger workforce.